geudde/attic-chest/pages/13.reference/01.porden/docs.md

 (t Oh! aid my progress here!"
 Alonzo cried.

-He spoke ; a sudden gale refresh 'd the air,
+He spoke; a sudden gale refresh 'd the air,

 And mighty Boreas hasten'd at his pray'r;

 Not as to Albion Arctic blasts he brings,

-And second winter on his icy wings ;
+And second winter on his icy wings;